electron-userland/electron-webpack/docs/en/Options.md

-electron-webpack configuration can be defined in the `package.json` file of your project using the `build` key on the top level:
+electron-webpack configuration can be defined in the `package.json` file of your project using the `electronWebpack` key on the top level:
  ```json
  "electronWebpack": {
    "title": true